kostaskougios/code-optimizer/Readme.md

 I wrote a micro benchmark which compares performance of chained calls i.e. `seq.filter().map()` to the replacement single call (in this case to `SeqOps.filterMap`) and both there is a speed increase and garbage generation decrease.
-For the micro-benchmarks that it just has very simple logic in the `filter()` and `map()`, this results in sometimes multiples of performance increase and less GC magnify that.
+For the micro-benchmarks that it just has very simple logic in the `filter()` and `map()`, this results in sometimes multiples of performance increase and having less garbage collections magnify that.
 For real time application, the cost of the filter & map lambdas will reduce the benefits of the plugin, but still it may result in good gains for parts of the code with simple code logic in those lambdas.

 ## What is optimized right now?